-What if I lease my home on April 1, 2019, and it ends up being leased for more than 182 days in 2019?

-You must withdraw your Homestead Declaration and your Property Tax Adjustment.
+What if I lease my home on April 1, 2020, and it ends up being leased for more than 182 days in 2020?
+You must withdraw your Homestead Declaration and your Property Tax Credit Claim.

-What happens when a homeowner dies before April 1, 2019?

-If the claim was filed by a single owner, the claim must be withdrawn using Form HS-122W.
+What happens when a homeowner dies before April 1, 2020?
+If the claim was filed by a single owner, the claim must be withdrawn using Form HS-122W, Vermont Homestead and/or Property Tax Credit Withdrawal.